Table of contents

 How do doorstep loans work?

-Here are doorstep loans explained: they are usually approved after a face to face meeting with the lending company.
+They are usually approved after a face to face meeting with the lending company.
 They're unsecured cash loans in small amounts and high interest, with weekly repayment at your doorstep.

 How much can you borrow?